9 Comments

 In response to Lisa – Think noseguard.
 No chemicals

-1. Maddie Gail says:
+1. blank Maddie Gail says:

 As I get older, I wish I had protected myself better.
 I'd rather take Vitamin D and stay protected.
 What I do though is to put on my sunscreen around 10:00 in the morning.
 I have maximum coverage during the height of the sun.
 I figure later in the day I still enough coverage to protect me while getting some D.